-- "Share capital" represents the nominal value of equity shares issued. - "Profit and loss account reserve" represents the accumulated profits and losses attributable to equity shareholders. - "Other reserve" represents the adjustment arising on the application of merger accounting principles in connection with the hive across of the trade and net assets of subsidiary undertakings.
+- "Share capital" represents the nominal value of equity shares issued. - "Share premium" represents amounts subscribed for share capital, net of issue costs, in excess of nominal value. - "Profit and loss account reserve" represents the accumulated profits and losses attributable to equity shareholders. - "Capital redemption reserve" contains the nominal value of own shares that have been acquired by the company and cancelled. - "Other reserve" represents the adjustment arising on the application of merger accounting principles in connection with the hive across of the trade and net assets of subsidiary undertakings.